thhuyenn19/242IS2902_R-PYTHON/README.md

 - PhoBERT for sentiment classification

 ### Note
-For crawling Vietstock data, our team uses **Selenium + ChromeDriver**, which requires a browser-supported environment.
+For crawling Vietstock data, our group uses **Selenium + ChromeDriver**, which requires a browser-supported environment.
 Google Colab does not support GUI, making it difficult to work with Selenium.
 Therefore, we use Visual Studio Code on local to collect data (Python files - .py).

 ---